pzim-devdata/tahoma/README.md

 For example :

-`tahoma open shutter kitchen wait for 2 cancel last action' : It will stop the kitchen shutter after 2 seconds
+`tahoma open shutter kitchen wait for 2 cancel last action` : It will stop the kitchen shutter after 2 seconds

 `tahoma open shutter kitchen open shutter room6 cancel last action` : It will only stop the room6 shutter